HighLight: Efficient and Flexible DNN Acceleration with Hierarchical Structured Sparsity: Precise Sparsity Specification

+However, due to the fixed physical dimensions of the GLB, each GLB fetch has to be fixed to a certain number of blocks.
+As shown in the example GLB memory layout in Fig.~\ref{fig:denseB-vmfu-23}, each GLB row contains 16 data words from a dense operand B (\ie, four Rank1 blocks).
 To avoid unaligned \emph{GLB} fetches for different H$\textsubscript{1}$ values, as shown in Fig.~\ref{fig:hierarchical-safs}, \designName's \emph{Rank1 Skipping SAF} employs a \emph{Variable Fetch Management Unit} (\emph{VFMU}) to allow variable length streaming access, which is a technique commonly used for bitstream parsing (\eg, in the entropy coding for video compression~\cite{pipelined-CABAC, parallel-CABAC}).
 More specifically, \emph{VFMU} includes a small buffer that stores the 2$\times$H$\textsubscript{max}$ blocks of operand B. The buffer is written with data that are fetched from \emph{GLB} in an aligned fashion and can be configured with a \textit{shift} signal to determine the offset position for the current read to start.
-Fig.~\ref{fig:vmfu-23} describes the data movement at \emph{VMPU} for the first three processing steps when operand A has a G:H$=$2:3 sparsity at C$\textsubscript{1}$.
-The \emph{shift} signal is configured to three to allow the correct operand B blocks to be read out.
+Fig.~\ref{fig:denseB-vmfu-23} describes the data movement between GLB and \emph{VMPU} for the first three processing steps when operand A has a G:H$=$2:3 sparsity at C$\textsubscript{1}$.
+The \emph{shift} signal is configured to three blocks (\ie, 12 values) to allow the correct operand B blocks to be read out.
 Note that to keep the output width uniform, there are always four blocks read out of the VMPU.
 However, in the case of G:H$=$2:3, the last block is just a dummy padding that will never be selected by the muxing logic in \emph{Rank1 Skipping SAF}.
 The \emph{VMPU} processing is trivial to show for operand A with G:H$=$2:4, as all accesses are well aligned.
 Such variable fetch support allows correct operand B to be fetched for different 2:H structures.

 With the correctly shifted blocks, to avoid implementing wide muxes that select from the entire blocks of data, VFMU employs 4-to-2 muxes to select the correct pair of start and end addresses using the metadata from operand A. The addresses are used to index into VFMU's internal registers.